Inertial electrostatic confinement: 1990s

 Bussard and Nicholas Krall published theory and experimental results in the early nineties.
 In response, Todd Rider at MIT, under Lawrence Lidsky developed general models of the device.
 Rider argued that the device was fundamentally limited.
 That same year, 1995, William Nevins at LLNL published a criticism of the polywell.
 Nevins argued that the particles would build up angular momentum, causing the dense core to degrade.

 In the mid-nineties, Bussard publications prompted the development of fusors at the University of Wisconsin–Madison and at the University of Illinois at Urbana–Champaign.
 Madison's machine was first built in 1995.
 George H. Miley's team at Illinois built a 25 cm fusor which has produced 10^{7} neutrons using deuterium gas and discovered the "star mode" of fusor operation in 1994.
 The following year, the first "US-Japan Workshop on IEC Fusion" was conducted.
 This is now the premier conference for IEC researchers.
 At this time in Europe, an IEC device was developed as a commercial neutron source by Daimler-Chrysler Aerospace under the name FusionStar.
-In the late nineties, hobbyist Richard Hull began building amateur fusors in his home.
+In the late 1990s, amateur fusion hobbyist Richard Hull began building fusors in his home.
 In March 1999, he achieved a neutron rate of 10^{5} neutrons per second.
 Hull and Paul Schatzkin started fusor.net in 1998.
-Through this open forum, a community of amateur fusioneers have done nuclear fusion using homemade fusors.
+Through this open forum, since 1998, a community of amateur fusioneers have built homemade fusion reactors using fusors.

 2000s

 Despite demonstration in 2000 of 7200 hours of operation without degradation at high input power as a sealed reaction chamber with automated control the FusionStar project was canceled and the company NSD Ltd was founded.
 The spherical FusionStar technology was then further developed as a linear geometry system with improved efficiency and higher neutron output by NSD Ltd. which became NSD-Fusion GmbH in 2005.

 In early 2000, Alex Klein developed a cross between a polywell and ion beams.
-Using Gabor lensing, Dr. Klein attempted to focus plasma into non-neutral clouds for fusion.
-He founded FP generation, which in April 2009 raised $3 million in financing from two venture funds.
-The company developed the MIX and Marble machine, but ran into technical challenges and closed.

 In response to Riders' criticisms, researchers at LANL reasoned that a plasma oscillating could be at local thermodynamic equilibrium; this prompted the POPS and Penning trap machines.
 At this time, MIT researchers became interested in fusors for space propulsion and powering space vehicles.
 Specifically, researchers developed fusors with multiple inner cages.
 In 2005, Greg Piefer founded Phoenix Nuclear Labs to develop the fusor into a neutron source for the mass production of medical isotopes.

 Robert Bussard began speaking openly about the Polywell in 2006.
 He attempted to generate interest in the research, before dying from multiple myeloma in 2007.
 His company was able to raise over ten million in funding from the US Navy in 2008 and 2009.